> BUYING & SELLING PROPERTY

 Are you a first time buyer?
 Then you pay nothing on the first £425,000 of your home.
 You can calculate exactly how much you will be liable for using the government’s Stamp Duty Land Tax calculator.

 Are you buying your primary home?
-You will also pay more if you have more than one home.
+The amount of stamp duty you pay increases if you have more than one home.
 To find out more about the SDLT implications of buying property that is not your primary home, call the Stamp Duty Advice Line on 0300 200 3510.

 Unlike SDLT, you can buy your new home without paying for a survey, though doing so can be a very risky move.
 You might think that you can rely on the seller’s Property Information form, but you’d be wrong.

-Building surveys can stop you from buying a property with structural issues, advise you of damp problems or issues of inappropriate building materials – problems that you might not notice and might even make a property difficult to insure, mortgage, or sell on.
+Building surveys can stop you from buying a house or other property with structural issues, advise you of damp problems or issues of inappropriate building materials – problems that you might not notice and might even make a property difficult to insure, mortgage, or sell on.

 For a standard cost of less than £1,500 a full structural survey removes a potential headache that our property misrepresentation team has experience of, and could also allow you to ask for a price reduction.